stefdasca/statement-translator/Kilonova/0700-0799/Processed_0708.md

-Here's the translated text, preserving the original structure, format, and syntax, adapted to English:

----

 A word consisting only of lowercase letters is given.
 We call an anagram a word formed from the letters of the given word, possibly changing the order of the letters.
 For example, an anagram of the word tamara is the word armata.
 Obviously, a word can be considered an anagram of itself.

 # Task